 14 Things Your Dog Trainer Wishes You Knew

 So you want to be a great dog training student or client?
-Of course, you do, who doesn’t.
+Of course you do, who doesn’t.
 Every pet parent needs to know a few essentials in order to cohabitate with their best friend and new family member.
-Learning the basics of dog body language and the science of behavior is high up on the list.
+Learning the basics of dog body language and the science of behavior are high up on the list.
 Dogs communicate primarily through their body language and behavior.
-Therefore it is imperative that a dog lover or pet parent understand what a dog is saying, otherwise there is very little communication going on.
-This is analogous to having a conversation with your partner without understanding what they are trying to say to you or vice versa.
-Communication is a two-way street, force, bullying, and intimidation is the antithesis of power and not an option for any loving, humane, intelligent, and compassionate parent.
-When was the last time someone bullied you into being their best friend?
+Therefore it is imperative that a dog lover, pet parent, and pet professional understand what a dog is saying, otherwise there is very little communication going on.
+Without dialogue, it’s like having a conversation with your partner without understanding what each other are trying to say.

 I spoke with several certified professional dog trainers and behaviorists and pooled together some of the most frustrating and common myths and dog basics that they wish pet parents would be aware of.
 So let’s have a go at it, shall we!